HsiangHung/Machine_Learning_Note/Statistics/evaluate_sample_size/README.md

 So a random sample of 385 households in our target population should be enough to give us the confidence levels we need.

-### 1.B Samll population - modification for the Cochran Formula
+### 1.B - Samll population: modification for the Cochran Formula

 If the population we’re studying is **small**, we can modify the sample size we calculated in the above formula by using this equation [[Statistics How To]][Sample Size in Statistics (How to Find it): Excel, Cochran’s Formula, General Tips], [[Survey Monkey]][Sample size calculator]: